RichardVYang/Concurrency/README.md

 # Concurrency
-Contains various ways of concurrency programming in Java for specific business scenario.
+Contains various ways of concurrent programming in Java for specific business scenario.